 Say hi to Charly!

-I am drawn to friends who love what they do, and Charly is one of them.
+The inspiration behind these cookies is one of my greatest friends, and the best realtor I know.
+Charly Genco is a force.
+We became friends in 2018 after she sold me my first home and gifted me these tasty Italian fig cookies as a client gift!
 She hustles day in and day out and cuts through the fluff to make sure her clients get the best.
 If you are in the Baton Rouge area, chat with Charly for your next home!
 Check out her reviews here.